andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 Message Manager (``messages/``)
     Models the create, send and receive API calls in the Classic Message Manager API.

+At the end of this guide is a section that discusses various issues that should be tackled in future work.

 *Gedare:* **This all reads like a project report, rather than a manual.
 Although the references to the completed MSc dissertations are appreciated and useful, they should be better integrated where the work that was done is